SAKErobotics/EZGripper/README.md

 The driver provides an implementation of the SimpleActionServer, that takes in [control_msgs/GripperCommand](http://docs.ros.org/indigo/api/control_msgs/html/action/GripperCommand.html) actions.
 A sample client ([nodes/client.py](ezgripper_driver/nodes/client.py)) is included that provides joystick control using the action API.

+## urdf Models

+see README.md in the urdf directory.

 ## TroubleShooting

 Serial connection issues: